AbdulAzeemHashmi/AbdulAzeemHashmi/README.md

 ## What I'm Looking For
 - Open to collaborating on data-focused projects, student research, and open-source tools for EDA, databases, and visualization.
-- Interested in internships or part-time roles to apply and grow my AI, database management, and data analysis skills.